frederickw082922/lockdown_readthedocs/docs/source/CIS/cis_overview.rst

 .. note::
     Along with severities it also shows the severity for servers vs workstations.
 You can have a control that is more severe for servers than workstations or vice-versa.
+We tag each task with the full level, level1-server/level1-workstation

 .. note::